Jorge (footballer, born 1996): Santos (loan)

 On 27 March 2019, Jorge returned to Brazil signing with Santos on loan until the end of the year.
 He made his debut for the club on 4 April, starting in a 1–0 away loss against Atlético Goianiense, for the year's Copa do Brasil.

-He scored his first goal for the club on April 24th against CR Vasco da Gama on the same tournament.
+Jorge scored his first goal for Peixe on 24 April 2019, in a 2–1 away loss against Vasco da Gama also for the national cup.
+He was a regular starter for the club during the year, but returned to Monaco in December.

 Basel (loan)

-On 2 October FC Basel announced that they had signed in Jorge and that he had signed on a loan contract until the end of the season.
-After playing in a test game Jorge played his domestic league debut for his new club in the away game in the Kybunpark on 1 November 2020 as Basel won 2–1 against St. Gallen.
-During the home match in the St. Jakob-Park on 16 December 2020 against Young Boys Jorge was injured and had to be substituted out in the 62nd minute.
+On 2 October 2020, FC Basel announced that they had signed in Jorge and that he had signed on a loan contract until the end of the season.
+After playing in a friendly match, he made his domestic league debut for his new club in the away game in the Kybunpark on 1 November 2020, as Basel won 2–1 against St. Gallen.

+During the home match in the St. Jakob-Park on 16 December 2020 against Young Boys, Jorge suffered an injury and had to be substituted out in the 62nd minute.
 The injury turned out to be difficult and required an operation and this put him out for the rest of the season.

-Not surprisingly at the end of the season, on 22 May 2021 the club announced that Jorge's loan contract that would expire 30 June 2021 would not be renewed and that he would return to Monaco.
-In his one season with the club Jorge played a total of seven games for Basel without scoring a goal.
-Five of these games were in the Nationalliga A and two were friendly games.
+On 22 May 2021, the club announced that Jorge's loan contract that would expire 30 June would not be renewed and that he would return to Monaco.
+In his one season with the club, he played a total of seven games for Basel without scoring a goal, with five of these games being in the Swiss Super League and two being friendly games.

+Palmeiras

+On 23 July 2021, Palmeiras announced the signing of Jorge on a four-and-a-half-year contract, after the club acquired 50% of his economic rights.
+He made his debut for the club on 25 September, coming on as a late substitute for Renan in a 2–1 away loss to rivals Corinthians.

+An immediate backup to Joaquín Piquerez, Jorge saw his already limited playing time decrease during the 2022 season, after the proeminence of Vanderlan, and was demoted to third-choice.

+Fluminense (loan)

+On 22 December 2022, Jorge joined Fluminense on a one-year loan deal, with a buyout clause.
+After starting the season as a first-choice, he lost his spot after Alexsander returned from international duty, and suffered a knee injury on training in February.

+Jorge returned to trainings in November 2023, but failed to feature in a single league match for the club after the arrivals of Marcelo and Diogo Barbosa.

+Return to Santos (loan)

+On 27 December 2023, Santos announced the return of Jorge on a one-year loan deal.
+On 7 March of the following year, however, his loan was terminated and he left without making an appearance for the club, and he also rescinded his contract with Palmeiras hours later.